Preparing for Your Arrival

 Back to School Info and Ordering Books

 The list of books you will need for the school year will be released over the summer through your divisional office.
-You can stay updated on summer work, book requirements and general information around the start of school by visiting the Upper School Back to School page or Middle School Back to School page.
+You can stay updated on summer work, book requirements and general information around the start of school by visiting the Summer page for your division; you'll receive more information closer to the summer!
+Please be sure you are checking your email for updates from GFS.

-Books: We recommend ordering your books online and having them shipped to Garrison Forest School, especially if you are an international student, to save money in shipping costs and to avoid mailing delays.
+Books: Required books can be found on the summer work links when they are available--check back closer to the summer!
+We recommend ordering your books online and having them shipped to Garrison Forest School, especially if you are an international student, to save money in shipping costs and to avoid mailing delays.
 We will hold them here for you until you arrive.

 To ship books or other items to GFS, send them to: